 Non-cash contributions are valued at their estimated fair market value.
-Contributions received are recorded as increases in net assets with or without donor restrictions depending on the existence of any donor restrictions in accordance with ASC Topic 958, Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made.
+Contributions received are recorded as increases in net assets with or without donor restrictions depending on the existence of any donor restrictions.

 Note 2 - Summary of Significant Accounting Policies (Continued):